i-pi/i-pi/docs/src/tutorials.rst

 xml syntax requires a set of hierarchially nested tags, each of which contain data and/or more tags.
 Also, i-PI itself requires certain tags to be present, and keeps track of which tags are supposed to be where.
-More information about which tags are available can be found in the `input reference <input-reference.rst>`_, more information on xml syntax can be found in :ref:`ifilestructure`, and possible errors which can occur if the input file is not well formed can be found in the `troubleshooting section <troubleshooting.rst>`_.
+More information about which tags are available can be found in `input tags <input-tags.rst>`_, more information on xml syntax can be found in :ref:`ifilestructure`, and possible errors which can occur if the input file is not well formed can be found in the `troubleshooting section <troubleshooting.rst>`_.